Toy model to understand oscillatory behavior in timelike nucleon form factors: Abstract

 \section{Abstract}

-We have studied the oscillatory behavior exhibited in the timelike electromagnetic form factors of nucleons by considering the final-state interaction effect.
-This mechanism introduces the Jost function of $N\bar N$ pair into the time-like form factors with the help of the distorted-wave Born approximation.
-Using a simple square-well potential, the contribution from the final-state interaction in our approach is naturally damped oscillatory, which can explain the experimental data very nicely.
-This scenario seems to be universal considering that it also reproduces well the threshold enhancements on the cross sections for $e^+e^-\to n\bar n$, $\Lambda\bar\Lambda$, and $\Lambda_c\bar\Lambda_c$.
+To understand the oscillatory behavior exhibited in the timelike electromagnetic form factors of nucleons, we propose a toy model based on the Jost function of the $N\bar N$ pair into the timelike form factors with the help of the distorted-wave Born approximation.
+By constructing a simple square-well potential reflecting the final-state interaction of $N\bar N$, we naturally represent the damped oscillatory phenomenon in the timelike electromagnetic form factors of nucleons.
+Especially, our study reveals that the ``period" of the oscillation is approximately determined by the Yukawa interaction range $1/m_\pi$.
+Other possible potentials are also discussed.
+The threshold enhancements of the cross sections for $e^+e^-\to n\bar n$, $\Lambda\bar\Lambda$, and $\Lambda_c\bar\Lambda_c$ can also be understand within this scenario.

-{\it Introduction.}--- Nucleon electromagnetic form factors are of fundamental interest with the aim to understand the internal structure of this subatomic entity.
-They describe the couplings of virtual photon with nucleon electromagnetic currents, which are related to the dynamical properties of internal quarks and gluons.
-The form factors in the space-like region were obtained from precise electron-nucleon scattering data with large statistics~\cite{Puckett:2011xg,Puckett:2017flj}, while the time-like ones were measured in the $e^+e^-$ annihilation process~\cite{BaBar:2013ves,BaBar:2013ukx,BESIII:2019hdp,SND:2022wdb}.
-These are analytically connected and can be simultaneously studied within the vector-meson-dominance models~\cite{zotero-2719,Iachello:2004aq,Bijker:2004yu,Wan:2005ds,Lomon:2012pn}, dispersion approaches~\cite{Lin:2021xrc,Lin:2021umz}, perturbative QCD parametrization~\cite{Matveev:1973uz,Brodsky:1973kr}, chiral perturbation theory~\cite{Gasser:1987rb,Kubis:2000zd,Bernard:1996cc}, and so on (See Ref.~\cite{Pacetti:2014jai} for recent review).
+{\it Introduction.}---Nucleon electromagnetic form factors (EMFFs) are of fundamental interest with the aim to understand the internal structure of this subatomic entity (see Refs.~\cite{Denig:2012by,Pacetti:2014jai,Punjabi:2015bba} for recent reviews).
+They describe the couplings of virtual photon with nucleon electromagnetic current, which is closely related to the dynamical properties of internal quarks and gluons.
+At small momentum, the EMFFs describe the gross electromagnetic properties of nucleon.
+At large momentum, they are related to the quark dynamics inside nucleon.

+As a function of the 4-momentum squared $q^2$ of virtue photon, the EMFFs of nucleon have two physically separated region.
+The EMFFs in spacelike region ($q^2<0$) have been obtained from precise electron-nucleon scattering data with large statistics~\cite{Puckett:2011xg,Puckett:2017flj} and have been widely investigated.
+However, it is only in recent years that precise data on timelike ($q^2>2m_N$) EMFFs have become available via the measurements of the $e^+e^-$ annihilation process~\cite{BaBar:2013ves,BaBar:2013ukx,BESIII:2019hdp,SND:2022wdb}.
+These precise measurements provide a good opportunity to study the EMFFs in the two regions simultaneously.
+Recently, a combined analysis of the EMFFs in both regions was performed using dispersion theory to extract the electromagnetic radius of the proton~\cite{Lin:2021xrc}.